LopeKinz/project-evoli/README.md

 * And More
 -------------------------
 # How to use?
-* This Project is based on a Python PIP Extention.
+* This Project is based to be a Python PIP Extention.
 Just import the Project and start Developing your own Rat!